tsikup/ki-halftime-latex-template/README.md

 The template is used with LuaLaTeX compiler in Overleaf.
 Detailed instructions to use this template will follow in the coming months.

 # License
-The license of this work is CC0, which corresponds to "public domain".
+The license of this work is MIT

 ## Exceptions